psychemedia/middle-english-romances/sir-orfeo.md

 Thy lovely eyes are full of dread
 And gaze as if I were thy foe!

-" Cease, Dearest, I implore thee now
+"Cease, Dearest, I implore thee now
 These cries that all the palace fill,
 And tell me what hath been, and how,
 Or who hath done thee aught of ill."